OSU-Bee-Lab/buzzdetect/README.md

 ### Performance
 The accuracy of buzzdetect varies between models.
 Our current best model has a true positive rate for honey bees of ~87% within the test set of the training data, but we are still addressing issues with false-positives when the model encounters sounds outside of its training set.

 The speed of buzzdetect varies between models and the machine running the computation.
 Per-process performance is roughly 20x–40x realtime.
-A standard laptop with a solid state hard drive processing on 8 logical CPUs will probably process an hour of audio in about 15 seconds.
+An average laptop with a solid state hard drive processing on 8 logical CPUs will probably process an hour of audio in about 15 seconds.

 ### Models
 The models that buzzdetect applies to data are still rapidly evolving.
 We will publicly host a selection of models that we believe to be production-ready, as well as performance metrics to aid in the interpretation of their results.